Underpronation: Causes, Symptoms, and Treatment

-People with high arches however may be at risk of underpronation (supination) - a condition when the arches of the foot do not roll inward/downward enough when walking.
-Pronation is a natural movement of the foot, however, if your ankle does not roll enough you are underpronating and at risk of injuries to the foot or ankle.
+People with high arches, however, may be at risk of underpronation (supination) - a condition when the arches of the foot do not roll inward/downward enough when walking.
+Pronation is a natural movement of the foot; however, if your ankle does not roll enough, you are underpronating and at risk of injuries to the foot or ankle.

 What is pronation?

-A simple run or walk is much more complex than that though.
 There is a key piece of equipment you use with every run: your feet.
 Every time your foot strikes the ground, a series of coordinated movements absorb shock to keep you moving forward and keep your body in balance.
 One of these movements is pronation.

 There are three kinds of pronation:

-Underpronation (supination): Underpronation occurs when the foot rolls outward when you make contact with the ground.
-This most commonly occurs in people with high arches and can cause Achilles tendonitis, plantar fasciitis, shin splints, and IT band syndrome.
+- Underpronation (supination): Underpronation occurs when the foot rolls outward when you make contact with the ground.
+This most commonly occurs in people with high arches and can cause Achilles Tendonitis, Plantar Fasciitis, Shin Splints, and IT Band Syndrome.

 What is underpronation?

-Every time you walk or run your foot naturally pronates and supinates to absorb shock.
+Every time you walk or run, your foot naturally pronates and supinates to absorb shock.

 As you step on the ground, this movement allows your foot to become a mobile adaptor.
 It then swings into a rigid lever to help you propel forward.
-This mechanical process is a natural marvel, however, if you have low arches or poor form it can be thrown out of balance.
+This mechanical process is a natural marvel.
+However, if you have low arches or poor form it can be thrown out of balance.

 When your foot is inflexible and does not roll inward enough (less than 15%) this causes the foot to roll outwards and put excess stress on the ankles and toes.